ERC-7858: Expirable NFTs and SBTs

 • expiryType MUST return the type of expiry used by the contract, which can be either BLOCK or TIME.

 • startTime and endTime of tokenId, can be block.number or block.timestamp depending on expiryType.
-The startTime MUST less than endTime and SHOULD except when both are set to 0.
-A startTime and endTime of 0 indicates that the tokenId has no time-limited.
-If the tokenId does not exist MUST revert same as in function isTokenExpired.
+The startTime MUST be less than or equal to endTime and startTime SHOULD be strictly less than endTime except when both are set to 0.
+A startTime and endTime of 0 indicates that the tokenId has no expiration.
+Tokens with a non-zero startTime and a zero endTime are also considered to have no expiration.
+If the tokenId does not exist, this function MUST revert in the same way as isTokenExpired.

 • TokenExpiryUpdated MUST be emitted when the token is minted or when its expiration details (startTime or endTime) are updated.